KEINOS/parsedown-extension_table-of-contents/.github/SECURITY.md

 - Unit tests
   - Currently, we do not use PHPUnit, but we use our home-made test scripts to test its basic functionality.
   - To simplify the test and ease testing is our top priority.
+- Integration tests
+  - The "examples" directory contains a set of examples that are used to test the extension.
+  - We use the examples as an integration test to check the extension's functionality.
 - [Psalm](https://psalm.dev/)
   - Static analysis